nielssorensen/OpenEmu-wiki/User-Guide:-BIOS-files.md

 </table>

-\* (Note: The default GBA core, VisualBoy Advance, does not require a BIOS image)
+\* (Note: The default GBA core, VisualBoy Advance, does not require a BIOS)

 \** (Many SNES games came with additional chips on their cartridge, so the dependencies are per-game)